cbail/ids704/README.md

 ## Who are You?

 I am a Professor of Sociology, Public Policy, and Data Science at Duke University who studies political polarization on social media.
-You can learn more about my research [here](www.chrisbail.net).
+You can learn more about my research [here] (www.chrisbail.net).
 Much of the material in the tutorials above draws upon my own research and text analysis techniques I've developed.
 Yet I also draw heavily on a number of other excellent tutorials by a range of different people who I tried to remember to thank in each tutorial above---if I forgot to recognize your work, please email me!

 ## How can I Access the Course Materials?